 For those who may not know, I am the founding CEO of Saffar Capital, the private equity firm that invested in Zawya in 2001 taking a 60% stake and then selling it to Thompson Reuters in 2012.
 I was also the Chairman of Zawya from 2001 to 2011.
 It was an incredible investment, one that I was actively involved in for a decade and that I also learnt a lot from.

-I have published a series of posts highlighting some of these lessons, lessons that allowed a tiny online media company backed by a young private equity firm to grow into a regional success rivaling and surpassing international competitors with deep pockets and global experience.
+Over the next few weeks I will be publishing a series of posts highlighting some of these lessons that allowed a tiny online media company backed by a young private equity firm to grow into a regional success rivaling and surpassing international competitors with deep pockets and global experience.

 I have created a static page, My Zawya Story, to keep track of all the posts.

 - Deciding the Business Model: 27 October

 - Negative Cash Flow Lessons: 29 October

 - The Importance of Independent Board Members: 3 November

 As each post is published I will update the schedule with the relevant links.